Jameen Kottai

-Jameen Kottai is a 1995 Tamil-language horror period film directed by Ramchandar and written by Kalaipuli G. Sekaran.
-The film stars Kalaipuli G. Sekaran and Seetha, with Ra.
-Sankaran, King Kong, P. R. Varalakshmi, Bayilvan Ranganathan and Boopathi Raja supporting.
+Jameen Kottai is a 1995 Indian Tamil-language horror film directed by Ramchandar and written by Kalaipuli G. Sekaran.
+The film stars Kalaipuli G. Sekaran and Mohini, with Ra.
+Sankaran, King Kong, P. R. Varalakshmi, Bayilvan Ranganathan and Boopathi Raja playing supporting roles.
 Jameen Kottai was produced by Pon Kumar with a musical score written by Sirpy.
 The film was released on the 14 December 1995.

-Synopsis
+Plot

 The title of the film, Jameen Kottai, refers to a remote, haunted location where the main events takes place.

 The local villagers fear Jameen Kottai and the guards that protect it.
 Many believe that a secret treasure is hidden in the palace.
 One day, Ra.
 Sankaran and his daughter, Mohini, arrive at the palace where she has a vision of a past life.
 Meanwhile, an elderly lady secretly records the conversation of a group plotting to retrieve the treasure.
 She later gives the recording to Manickam, who finds a clue relating to the location of the treasure, which then leads him to Karuvapatti.
 Manickam(Bayilvan Ranganathan) and his friend Prakash decide to buy the land in order to start searching for the treasure before others do.
 They are small-time crooks who want the treasure at any cost.
 They plow the land and uncover a large object carved with hideous figures.

 Madasamy(Kalaipuli G. Sekaran) is a skilled locksmith who lives with his sister Rajeshwari.
 He discovers that the village's doctor, Vasanth, is secretly in love with his sister, and he decides to arrange their marriage.
 The doctor's family asks for a huge dowry for his sister, which Madasamy accepts.
 He then decides to find work in the city hoping to earn a greater salary.
 As Madasamy is leaving the village, he meets Prakash and Manickam who ask him for a favour.
 They offer him money to accompany them to the palace.

 The three visit the palace that same night, and Madasamy manages to open its main safe.
 Prakash and Manickam give him enough money to fund his sister's wedding and Madasamy leaves.
 In the safe, a manuscript explains how to obtain the treasure.
 A few days later, on the night of the full moon, Prakash and Manickam return to the palace.
 There, Prakash beats up Manickam with the intention of keeping the treasure for himself.
 Alone, Prakash conducts the ritual as described in the manuscript.
 However, to his astonishment, he summons a satanic spirit that ends up killing him.
 The spirit flees the palace and encounters Rajeshwari, "possessing" her body.